Bolland/WordpressPlain/wordpress/wp-content/plugins/wp-updates-notifier/readme.txt

 2. Email alert

 == Changelog ==

+= 1.4.1 =
+* Switch from using site_url() to home_url() in email subject line so not to link to a 404 page.

+= 1.4 =
+* Added external cron method allowing users check for updates as often or as little as they want
+* Added sc_wpun_get_options_filter and sc_wpun_put_options_filter filters to allow filtering of this plugins settings
+* Now using wp_get_schedules() rather than statically assigned schedules.
+This allows admins to set their own schedules such as a weekly one
+* Added French translations
+* Added date and time of when this plugin last did an update check on the settings screen

 = 1.3.2 =
 * Added $wp_version globals ( Explains why WordPress Core Updates notifications haven't been working )